dmcken/goflow2_loader/README.md

 Current test: json file of 537M with 852,381 records.

-Run against a simple postgres in a container (only properties in .env are passwords):
+Run against a simple postgres in a container (only properties in .env are passwords), unless specifically noted postgres:
 ```
 services:
   db: